SwastikTheSorcerer/Weather-App/README.md

 # 🌦 Weather App

--A sleek and simple weather app built using HTML, CSS, and JavaScript — powered by the OpenWeatherMap API.
+A sleek and simple weather app built using HTML, CSS, and JavaScript — powered by the OpenWeatherMap API.

--Here is the link to the deployed website - [Weather App](https://swastikweatherapp.pages.dev/)
+Here is the link to the deployed website - [Weather App](https://swastikweatherapp.pages.dev/)

 ---